Local Dictation

 • On-device transcription via NVIDIA Parakeet TDT v3 (ONNX, CPU).
 Audio never leaves your PC during transcription.

-• $29 one-time with a 30-day refund and a 10-minute free dictation trial on first install.
+• $29 one-time with a 30-day refund and a 7-day free trial on first install.

 • No voice training.
 The model is accurate from the first sentence.